 - Have a memorable experience

 - Feel like they have a personal connection with at least one person in your company

-In the HVAC market, even price is probably secondary to service, especially in the long run.
-If you can give them a personal and memorable experience, or build a genuine connection with them, you’ll stand a much better chance of moving them out of the dangerous passive category.
+In the HVAC market, price is often secondary to service, especially in the long run.
+If you can give customers a personal and memorable experience, or build a genuine connection with them, you’ll stand a much better chance of moving them out of the dangerous passive category.
 If you want to keep customers happy and turn them into delighted customers, the kinds that become advocates, you need to explore ways to improve your customer service, the customer experience, and build a connection with them.

 Strategy #1: Are You Listening?

 Reflective listening is the number one skill you and your employees need to have (or develop) to give outstanding customer service.
 Everything else depends on really hearing your customer and — just as importantly — them knowing you heard them.

 When you practice reflective listening, you’re doing what all good listeners do by making sustained eye contact, giving the other person your full attention, and letting your body language communicate that you are engaged in this conversation.
 But you also need to reflect back what you’ve heard.